Display object outlines on bird's-eye plot

 plotOutline function to display the outlines of all the

 Create a driving scenario.
-Create a 25 m road segment, add a pedestrian and a vehicle, and specify their trajectories to follow.
-The pedestrian crosses the road at 1 m/s.
-The vehicle drives along the road at 10 m/s.
+Create a 25 m road segment with a barrier on its left edge.
+Add a pedestrian that crosses the road at 1 m/s, and a vehicle that drives along the road at 10 m/s.

 Use a chase plot to display the scenario from the perspective of the vehicle.